Do You Really Need to Sand Between Coats of Drywall Mud? Find Out Now

 Lightweight, All-Purpose, and Setting-Type Compounds

-- Lightweight Compound: Easier to apply and sand, perfect for the final coats.
+• Lightweight Compound: This type is easier to apply and sand, making it perfect for the final coats.

-- All-Purpose Compound: Versatile, used for the first coat over nails and joints.
+• All-Purpose Compound: Versatile in nature, it is commonly used for the initial coat over joints and nails.

-- Setting-Type Compound: Offers quick drying times and reduced shrinkage, ideal for filling gaps and repairing deep imperfections.
+• Setting-Type Compound: Known for its quick drying times and minimal shrinkage, this compound is excellent for filling gaps and addressing deep imperfections.

 The Significance of Choosing the Right Mud